 Spring peas

-A source of vegetable protein, peas are mainly used in animal feed.
-Outlets for human food and as an ingredient are growing rapidly.
-Sown between mid-December and the end of March and harvested in June-July, spring peas are one of the best predecessors to wheat and rapeseed, helping to regulate the diseases of the dominant crops and controlling weeds throughout the rotation.
-By extracting nitrogen from the air via symbiotic bacteria in its root nodules, spring pea requires no nitrogen fertilizer, leaving nitrogen for the following crop and a well-structured soil.
+As a legume and a source of plant-based protein, peas are primarily used in animal feed.
+Opportunities for use in human food and as an ingredient are growing rapidly.
+Sown between mid-December and late March and harvested in June and July, spring peas are one of the best preceding crops for wheat and rapeseed; they help regulate diseases in the main crops and aid in weed control within the rotation.
+By fixing nitrogen from the air through symbiotic bacteria in its root nodules, spring peas require no nitrogen fertilizer and leave nitrogen for the next crop, as well as well-structured soil.

 Do you want to follow this culture?